I THINK SOMETIMES

 Nuxt Content will help us manage the blog posts.
 It is a file-based CMS, which means that our blog posts are going to be written as markdown files on our project and this library will create a pseudo-database with our blog content so that we can fetch the data and create the display for the posts and blog index.

-This feed module will help us with the creation of an RSS feed for our blog.
+This library will help us with the creation of an RSS feed for our blog.

 Configuring Nuxt